-David Tycho was born in Vancouver in 1959, and went on to study painting under renowned Canadian artist Gordon Smith at the University of British Columbia, where in 1983 David received a degree in Visual Arts Education.
+David Tycho was born in Vancouver, Canada, and later attended the University of British Columbia, where he studied painting under renowned Canadian artist Gordon Smith.
 After working through a number of Modernist styles, he arrived at his personal interpretation of figurative expressionism, which remained his focus until moving to Asia in 1984.

-In Japan, David was particularly intrigued by the calligraphy of Zen monks, whose fluid, gestural brushwork often rendered the characters illegible, and ultimately abstract.
-At the same time, he was also inspired by the paintings of Mark Rothko, Robert Motherwell, Franz Kline and Willem de Kooning, and David soon began to explore abstraction for himself.
+In Japan, Tycho was exposed to Shodo, a Japanese style of calligraphic painting.
+He was particularly intrigued by the paintings of Zen monks, whose fluid, gestural brushwork often rendered the characters illegible, and ultimately abstract.
+At the same time, he was also inspired by the paintings of Robert Motherwell, Franz Kline and Willem de Kooning, and David soon began to explore abstraction for himself.

 In 1990, David began working through a number of abstract styles: from gestural, painterly expressionism, to hard-edged minimalism.

-In 1995, David began making treks into wilderness areas of North America, from the austere deserts of Nevada and California to the coastal rainforests of British Columbia, Washington and Oregon.
+In 1995 Tycho began making frequent treks into wilderness areas: from the austere deserts of California and Nevada to the coastal rain forests of British Columbia, Washington and Oregon.
 Forms and colours of the natural environment found their way onto his palette, and, in combination with intuitive aesthetic impulses, the resulting works were a synthesis of landscape painting and abstraction.
-This remained David's source of inspiration and painting process for many years, and he continues to revisit the theme periodically.

-In addition to painting, David is an often-published writer of articles and book contributions on art, social issues, travel and the wilderness, and he was the winner of a Canadian Literary Award for a personal essay on Nevada’s Great Basin Desert.
-He frequently appears on radio and television and in print media.
+In addition to being an artist, David is an often-published writer of articles on art, social issues and wilderness travel, and winner of a Canadian Literary Award.
+He has also been interviewed on radio, television and for print media numerous times.